transpocamp/transportationcamp.org/events/dc-2017/index.markdown

 title: TransportationCamp DC 2017
 published: true
 ---
-The 6th annual TransportationCamp in Washington, DC, is scheduled for Saturday, January 7, 2017.
+The 6th annual TransportationCamp in Washington, DC, is Saturday, January 7, 2017.
-Registration will open in the Fall.
 We'll be returning to Founders Hall, in George Mason University's [Arlington Campus](http://arlington.gmu.edu/).

 Registration is now open: [nvite.com/transpo17](https://nvite.com/transpo17/d325).
 Ticket prices are $45.
 Thanks to a generous grant from [AASHTO](http://www.transportation.org/), we have a limited number of student tickets at $25 (students must register using a ".edu" email, and must bring ID to the registration desk).